Skip to main content

 You can:

-• Create a parent database for all cost codes available
+• Create a master (parent) List of cost codes

-• Deploy list and assign specific cost codes to different projects
+• Deploy child Lists and assign specific cost codes to individual projects

 Did this answer your question?